aktopia/elements/lib/src/markdown/latest-update.md

-### Latest Update - 15th Nov 2023
+### Latest Update - 18th Nov 2023

 #### Product

+- Major update: Ability to add images to an issue.
-- Updates to Terms of Service and Privacy Policy.
+- Add tooltips to issue facing and voting buttons.

+#### Engineering

+All the backend and infrastructure work required for uploading images and serving them.

 ---

 #### What's Next

-Planning around Volunteering and Funding.
+##### Refining the issue image upload experience.

+- Adding loading indicators for when the image is loading
+- Adding loading indicators for when the image is uploading
+- Mobile experience
+- Input mandatory caption for the issue
+- Ability to delete the image